JuliaHealth/HealthBase.jl/docs/src/OMOPCDMWorkflow.md

     *   Crucially, it attaches metadata to the columns, indicating their official OMOP CDM types.
     *   The output is a `DataFrame` that is now validated and conformed to the specified OMOP CDM table structure.

-3.  **Wrapping with `OMOPCDMTable`:**
+3.  **Wrapping with `HealthTable`:**
-    The validated and conformed `DataFrame` (output from `HealthTable`) is then wrapped using the `OMOPCDMTable` to provide a schema-aware `Tables.jl` interface.
+    The validated and conformed `DataFrame` (output from `HealthTable`) is then wrapped using the `HealthTable` to provide a schema-aware `Tables.jl` interface.
 This wrapper uses the same `OMOPCommonDataModel.jl` type to ensure consistency.

 4.  **Interacting via `Tables.jl`:**
-    Once wrapped, the `OMOPCDMTable` instance can be seamlessly used with any `Tables.jl`-compatible tools and standard `Tables.jl` functions
+    Once wrapped, the `HealthTable` instance can be seamlessly used with any `Tables.jl`-compatible tools and standard `Tables.jl` functions

 5.  **Applying Preprocessing Utilities:**
-    Once the data is an `OMOPCDMTable`, common preprocessing steps essential for analysis or predictive modeling can be applied.
+    Once the data is an `HealthTable`, common preprocessing steps essential for analysis or predictive modeling can be applied.
 These methods, built upon the `Tables.jl` interface, include:
     *   One-hot encoding.
     *   Handling of high-cardinality categorical variables.
     *   Concept mapping utilities to group related codes (example: SNOMED conditions).
     *   Normalization, missing value imputation, etc.
-    These utilities would typically return a new (or modified) `OMOPCDMTable` or a materialized `DataFrame`, ready for further use.
+    These utilities would typically return a new (or modified) `HealthTable` or a materialized `DataFrame`, ready for further use.

 ## Example Usage (Conceptual)